What are the DUI laws in California? (2024 updates)

 What penalties could I face for committing a DUI?

-This chart gives a helpful overview of DUI penalties in California:
+This list gives a helpful overview of DUI penalties in California:

 What do “washout periods” mean for DUIs?